 Hospitals can have a lot of shielding in imaging areas and thicker walls in some areas (audio labs and mental health units), which should be taken into account.

-Pre-Install surveys are often undertaken with a survey rig as shown here (this is one of our rigs)
+Wi-Fi Pre-deployment Surveys are often undertaken with a survey rig as shown here (this is one of our rigs)

 AP Placement is often overlooked for voice.
 Small mobiles devices choose when to roam - but you have to build a network to help them out.